 The device supply voltage characteristics must meet the specified starting voltage and rise rate requirements to generate the POR.
-Refer to Section 22.0 "Electrical Characteristics" for details.
+Refer to Section 24.0 "Electrical Characteristics" for details.

-The POR status bit (POR) in the Reset Control (RCON<0>) register is set to indicate the POR.
+The POR status (POR) bit in the Reset Control (RCON<0>) register is set to indicate the Power-on Reset.